The Story Of PaddingtonBegin

 Three more schemes are in development at European Land's Merchant Square.
 Designed by Robin Partington Architects, numbers 1, 2, and 6 will house office and residential space, complete with a children's nursery overlooking a unique water maze.
 1 Merchant Square will act as the flagship Paddington building.
 At 42-storeys this will be the tallest building in Westminster, home to a boutique hotel, high end residential, and a unique sky bar offering incredible views across the London skyline.

 British Land's continued investment in Paddington Central following their purchase in 2013 will see the remainder of Kingdom Street realised, with the delivery of a stunning new building at 4 Kingdom Street.

-Four separate schemes at North Wharf Road will complete the regeneration of the historic waterfront, including Derwent London’s North Wharf includes a 16-storey office building and a further 100 homes.
+Four separate schemes at North Wharf Road will complete the regeneration of the historic waterfront, including Derwent London’s Brunel Building and a further 100 homes.

-In addition, North Wharf Gardens and Dudley House will complete the new neighbourhood on North Wharf Road.
+In addition, Paddington Gardens and Dudley House will complete the new neighbourhood on North Wharf Road.

-Stunning new homes are underway on North Wharf Road, with Taylor Wimpey Central London’s Paddington Exchange set to add another 150 residential units and Meritas's Paddington Gardens due for completion in 2019 adding a further 335 homes.
+Stunning new homes are underway on North Wharf Road, with Taylor Wimpey Central London’s Paddington Exchange adding another 150 residential units and Meritas's Paddington Gardens due for completion in 2019 adding a further 335 homes.

-As the largest London development of the last 50 years, Paddington has established itself once more as the gateway to the city; it was the gateway to London 2012 Olympics which placed the country on a world stage and it will be the destination for tomorrow.
+As the largest London development of the last 50 years, Paddington has established itself once more as the gateway to the city and it will be the destination for tomorrow.

 Here’s to building the future of Paddington together.